What is an ACH hold? Why it happens and how to resolve it

 Timing matters.
 Double-checking payment details and scheduling transfers during optimal windows can reduce delays and keep operations running smoothly.

-How ACH holds impact your business
+How ACH holds affect your business

 ACH holds are more than just a minor delay.
 They can directly affect your business’s cash flow, payment schedules, and operations.
 The impact isn’t all bad, though—they also help mitigate risk.
 Here’s how they might affect your day-to-day accounts payable processes: